michaellif/pyx4j/README.txt

         Additional profile to use with 'gwtc'

         * draft
-            Do GWT compilation in 'draft' mode (runs faster)
+            Do GWT compilation in 'draft' mode for "safari,gecko1_8,ie9" only and single locale (runs faster)

         * soyc
             Generate soyc reports for created GWT modules